RRZE-HPC/LMS/frontend/pygrafana/README.md

 # pygrafana
 [Grafana](http://grafana.org/) dashboard builder and HTTP API interface for Python

+NOTE: There is also another repository on GitHub called pygrafana [Link](https://github.com/sec4you/pygrafana).
+This project has nothing to do with the pygrafana offered here.

 # Motivation
 I wanted to script Grafana dashboards based on entries in the time-series database.
 Long time I changed the JSON documents directly but with increasing complexity this was not feasible anymore.
 The current version wraps almost anything in classes that can be put together to a dashboard.